storesafe/cordova-sqlite-storage/README.md

 The adapter is now part of [PouchDB](http://pouchdb.com/) thanks to [@nolanlawson](https://github.com/nolanlawson), see [PouchDB FAQ](http://pouchdb.com/faq.html).

-**NOTE:** For some reason, the PouchDB adapter does not pass all of its tests with the Android version of this plugin, unless you include `androidDatabaseImplementation: 2` in the `sqlitePlugin.openDatabase()` options as described above.
+**NOTE:** The PouchDB adapter has not been tested with the new [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector).
+You may need to include `androidDatabaseImplementation: 2` in the `sqlitePlugin.openDatabase()` options as described above.

 # Contributing